 Remote sensing has several known challenges, including imperfect estimations of crop water use.
-Further, remote sensing cannot distinguish between sources of water.
+Further, remote sensing of ET does not measure applied water and cannot distinguish between sources of water.
 If an agricultural field uses more than one source of water, such as precipitation, groundwater, surface water, and recycled water, remote sensing estimations are unable to detect what portion of the crop's ET comes from which source.
 This can be a challenge for management and quantifying one source of water use or savings, such as groundwater.